How to Style Your Brand Part 1: The Absolute Essentials / Fiona Humberstone

 I’ve been styling brands for 15 years now and I’m consistently amazed at the effect a well-designed brand can have on a business.
 It’s the difference between fighting for every project and competing on price or attracting a steady stream of clients who value what you do and are prepared to invest in the difference that your product or service makes.

 When your brand identity is crafted with focus, flair and purpose it becomes an asset to your business.
 Enabling your current and prospective clients to see your business the way you do; building value; setting you apart from the competition and helping you gain in confidence.

 Career On Your Terms by Making Waves Creative makingwavescreative.com

 First and foremost you’ve got to have a clear idea of where you sit in the market, what makes you unique and how you want to come across.
 This is essential if you’re to create or commission a brand identity that helps you win business.

 Once you’re clear on what you want to be known for, create an exciting vision that either acts as your jumping-off point, if you’re a creative, or one that helps you find the right designer if you’re going to outsource.
 Finding and working with the right designer is key and we’ll look at this over the next few weeks.

-Having an understanding of how design works, why certain colours will work for you; the subtle messages in typefaces and how pattern can alter the feel of your brand will also stand you in great stead for reviewing creative work.
-And that’s often the difference between a brand that looks smart and one that actually has traction.
-You’ll find out more about all of this on my blog, thebrand-stylist.com and of course, in my book How to Style Your Brand.
+Having an understanding of how design works, why certain colours will work for you, the subtle messages in typefaces and how pattern can alter the feel of your brand will also stand you in great stead for reviewing creative work.
+And that’s often the difference between a brand that looks smart and one which actually has traction.
+You’ll find out more about all of this on my blog, thebrand-stylist.com (external link) and of course, in my book How to Style Your Brand.